By Elemental Green Staff

 - Cool your home gym with an energy-efficient room fan or Energy Star ceiling fan.
 So you’re not cranking the AC in the whole house after a sweaty workout.

-- Say no to lead, PFAS, microplastics, VOCs and other contaminants in your home’s water.
+- Stay Hydrated while saying no to lead, PFAS, microplastics, VOCs and other contaminants in your home’s water.
 And definitely NO! to bottled water.
 Hydroviv will customize a filtration system for healthy hydration from your tap.

 Finally, you will need eco-friendly cleaning supplies to keep you and your sustainable home gym healthy.
 Rather than harmful disinfecting chemicals, stick to safer, sustainable choices.
 Consider environmentally friendly disinfecting wipes or the Force of Nature multipurpose cleaning system.